We may earn a commission when you make a purchase via links on this site.

 By Tibor Moes / Updated: May 2023

-- Antivirus software protects your devices from malware and other cyber threats, like hackers.
-Through additional features, like a VPN, it can also protect your privacy and identity online.
+• Antivirus software protects your devices from malware and other cyber threats, like hackers.
+Through additional features, like a VPN and password manager, it can also protect your privacy and identity.

-- To choose the right antivirus software, consider compatibility with your devices, protection against malware, performance impact, false positives, and features like a firewall, password manager, and VPN.
+• To choose the right antivirus software, consider protection and performance test scores, and features like a firewall, password manager, and VPN.

-Don’t become a victim of phishing.
-Protect your PC with the antivirus software for Windows and your privacy with the best VPN service.
+Don’t become a victim of cybercrime.
+Protect your devices with the best antivirus software and your privacy with the best VPN service.

 Types of antivirus software